Skip to content

 That belief feels reassuring.
 It’s also wrong.

 Especially when it comes to garage ceilings, attic storage, ladders, and drilling into roof trusses.
-Many homeowners ask whether ceiling-mounted storage racks can void a new home warranty.
+Many homeowners assume ceiling-mounted storage racks are harmless upgrades.
+In reality, they can alter the structure of a home in ways that warranties often do not cover.

-Home warranties are designed to cover mechanical failure.
+Home warranties are primarily designed to cover mechanical failure.

 • Water heaters